-New media artist and sound designer focused on using spatial sound in multidisciplinary projects.
-Radek is working as a lead sound designer and music composer for Precyzja Foundation and director of Wave Folder Records.
+New media artist and sound designer, with a focus on spatial sound in multidisciplinary projects.
+He serves as a lead sound designer and music composer for the Precyzja Foundation and is also the director of Wave Folder Records.
 Radek runs a metaverse studio, where he has applied his expertise in spatial sound to create immersive experiences that transport audiences to virtual worlds.
-Radek manages and designs new media art projects.
-Radek supports product development and designs sound for number of synth makers and Eurorack module manufacturers.
-He makes music for audiovisual media, game sound design.
-He collaborates with studios, visual and media artists creating new media works and audio-visual installations.
-Working with artists across cultures he creates new works linking traditional music and electronics.
+Radek manages and designs new media art projects and supports product development, designing sound for a number of synth makers and Eurorack module manufacturers.
+He composes music for audiovisual media and game sound design, collaborating with studios, visual and media artists to create new media works and audio-visual installations.
+He works with artists across cultures, linking traditional music and electronics.

 In 2008 Radek has been shortlisted by SPNM (UK), as one of the most interesting emerging composers living in the UK.
 In 2013 announced Ambassador of Jazz in the North of England with the project Space F!ght, subsequently awarded touring funding by Sound and Music, UK in 2013.
 In 2014 received Emerging Excellence Award and funded artist residencies at EMS Stockholm (2015, 2016 and 2017).
 In 2018 Fast Company named his project Careview among World Changing Ideas.